The Portugal Golden Visa investment funds route is one of the fastest and most tax-efficient ways to start your journey to EU citizenship.

 Does Portugal have a citizenship by investment program?

 No, Portugal doesn’t have a citizenship by investment program.
 The Golden Visa program offers residency by investment, not guaranteed citizenship.
-However, Golden Visa holders can apply for Portuguese citizenship after holding residency for five years.
-The majority of applications are successful, if all criteria are met.
+However, you can apply for Portuguese citizenship after holding residency for five years.

 Can I get EU citizenship with the Golden Visa?